-Master’s Programme in Mechanical Engineering with Emphasis on Structural Engineering
+Master’s Programme in Mechanical Engineering - Structural Engineering (120 ECTS)

 The aim of the program is to have the student prepare for participation in advanced product development or research within mechanical engineering.
 The aim is that the student after completed degree should master a coordinated working method at analysis for decision support in the product development process, the extensive modules of virtual and physical modelling, simulation and experimental investigation and optimisation.

 A coordinated working method of analysis for decision support.

 The student is expected to inform herself/himself about current field-relevant research and considerably increase her/his ability to communicate her/his own contributions with scientific facts and relations both orally and in writing by means of modern tools for visualisation and documentation.

 The coordinated working method can, in short, be described according to Virtual models for the description of interesting product properties and behaviours are developed, verified and used for simulations of the functionality of the system.
 The Simulation result is compared with experimental results of studies on delimited parallelly developed physical models, or with experiences from earlier development, with the aim of validating the virtual models.

 The coordination also implies that the virtual models are used to design good physical models and measurement strategies.
 This process is repeated until sufficient agreement is achieved.
 Simulation with the virtual model can then be used for optimisation.
 If the optimisation shows a need for changes that influence the relevance of the current model, the whole procedure is repeated.
 More detailed descriptions are, when necessary, gradually added to the model during the ongoing development of the analysed product.
 At the development of a completely new product, several iterations are usually required.
 When a new variant of a product is developed, earlier experiences can largely be reused.